Freeways of Milwaukee

-In Milwaukee, freeways were constructed in response to an 8.5% increase in population during the 1940s.
+In Milwaukee, freeways were constructed in response to an increase in automobile ownership in the late 1940s.
 Road plans were drawn up in the 1950s through the 1970s and several freeways were built.

 A lack of foresight resulted in several communities experiencing sharp increases in property taxes such as in West Milwaukee, or the complete destruction of vibrant, African-American neighborhoods such as Bronzeville.
 After a decade of aggressive highway building in the 1960s, support for freeway construction began to wane as neighborhoods started to oppose construction.
 With the election of John Norquist as mayor in 1988, Milwaukee began to undo some of the damage of its highway construction.
 The dismantling of the Park East Freeway north of downtown led to a housing and entertainment construction boom and is the location of Fiserv Forum.

 History

 After World War II, the population of Milwaukee grew dramatically.
 While the overall population of Milwaukee grew 8.5% during the 1940s, the population of African-Americans grew 146.8%, an increase of nearly 13,000 residents.
 With the influx of new residents, it became clear that the city's aging road network was not sufficient to handle the new levels of traffic.
 In 1946, the Milwaukee Common Council carried out a study to determine the feasibility of new superhighways through the city.
 By the time the proposals were handed to voters in the form of a referendum in 1948, thirteen routes were planned for the area including the East–West and North–South freeways.
 Construction began in earnest in 1952.
+In the meantime, automobile ownerhsip in the city had increased by 61 percent.

 Also on the ballot in 1948 was a hotly contested mayoral race between Frank Zeidler, the Socialist candidate, and Henry S. Reuss, then a Republican.
 Before the war, Milwaukee had a tradition of pay-as-you-go financing, where projects are funded by current funds rather than incurring debt.
 An organization of business and civic leaders called the 1948 Corporation sought to modernize the city with capital projects, such as the North–South Freeway, Milwaukee County Stadium, and the Milwaukee Arena.
 In order to realize these goals, the 1948 Corporation wanted the city to break free of its "socialist traditions" and borrow money for these projects.
 Both candidates publicly supported public financing the highway project, though Ruess attacked Zeidler's socialist ideology in the media.
 Zeidler, having support of the working-class whites in southern Milwaukee, won the election easily.